 Gender in Religion and Ecology - March 16, 2018

 San Francisco, CA 94103

-This year's speakers features one of the founders of the ecofeminist movement Susan Griffin, Forum on Religion and Ecology at Yale's founder Mary Evelyn Tucker, author of Women in the Wilderness and Longing for Darkness China Galland, and Chochenyo and Karkin Ohlone woman Corinna Gould who created the Sogorea Te Land Trust.
-Other speakers include environmental justice leader Carl Anthony, founder of Women's Earth Alliance Melinda Kramer, Dr. Alka Arora, Dr. Sam Mickey, Kia Jones, Dr. Vijaya Nagarajan, Dr. Sarah Robinson-Bertoni, Dr. Beth Rose Manning, and Anuja Mendiratta.
+This year's speakers featured one of the founders of the ecofeminist movement Susan Griffin, Forum on Religion and Ecology at Yale's founder Mary Evelyn Tucker, author of Women in the Wilderness and Longing for Darkness China Galland, and Chochenyo and Karkin Ohlone woman Corinna Gould who created the Sogorea Te Land Trust.
+Other speakers included environmental justice leader Carl Anthony, founder of Women's Earth Alliance Melinda Kramer, Dr. Alka Arora, Dr. Sam Mickey, Kia Jones, Dr. Vijaya Nagarajan, Dr. Sarah Robinson-Bertoni, Dr. Beth Rose Manning, and Anuja Mendiratta.